 Mission statement and three-year strategy

 The identity and remit of the British Society of Paediatric Dentistry (BSPD) were reviewed in 2008, under the leadership of Professor Elizabeth Davenport (BSPD President, 2007-2008).
 The Society’s priorities and strategic development were discussed by executive and council members.
 The resultant outline strategic plan was then circulated to all members for comment.
 In order to take these discussions further, it was agreed by the BSPD Executive of 2010-2011 that the Society should work to a clear and realistic 3-year strategy so that key priorities could be identified and achieved.
-The 2011-2014 strategy was published under the Presidency of Professor Helen Rodd.
-This document represents the revised 3-year strategy which will guide the work of the Society in 2014-2017.
-A review of this document will take place in 2016, in readiness for publication in 2017.
+This document represents the revised 3-year strategy which will guide the work of the Society in 2017-2020.
+A review of this document will take place in 2019, in readiness for publication in 2020.

 To ensure that all children receive high-quality and accessible oral health care, and to keep children’s welfare and well-being as our primary concern